 Five of our product candidates - fasedienol (PH94B), itruvone (PH10), PH15, PH80 and PH284 - belong to a new class of drug candidates referred to as pherines.
-Pherines are odorless and tasteless neuroactive nasal sprays administered in low microgram level doses to selectively engage chemosensory neurons in the nasal cavity and induce fast-acting pharmacologic and behavioral benefits without requiring systemic absorption or direct activity on neurons in the brain.
-Specifically, each of our pherine product candidates is a distinct chemical entity that directly modulates particular areas of the brain, such as the limbic amygdala (the main fear and anxiety center of the brain), the hypothalamus (the thermoregulatory and appetite control areas of the brain), the hippocampus, the locus ceruleus, and the prefrontal cortex.
-We believe each of our pherine product candidates has the potential to be a fast-acting therapy for one or more CNS disorders, including social anxiety disorder (fasedienol), major depressive disorder (itruvone), cognitive impairment caused by mental fatigue (PH15), vasomotor syndrome (hot flashes) due to menopause, premenstrual dysphoric disorder and migraine headaches (PH80) and wasting syndrome and appetite stimulation (cachexia) (PH284), all without requiring apparent systemic absorption, binding to classic abuse liability receptors or other neurons in the brain or steroidal hormone receptors.
+Pherines are odorless and tasteless neuroactive nasal sprays with innovative proposed mechanisms of action that are differentiated from current standard of care.
+When administered in low microgram level doses to selectively engage chemosensory neurons in the nasal cavity, pherines induce rapid-onset pharmacological and behavioral benefits without requiring systemic absorption or direct activity on neurons in the brain.
+Specifically, each of our pherine product candidates is a distinct chemical entity that selectively modulates, directly or indirectly, particular areas of the brain, such as the limbic amygdala, hypothalamus, hippocampus, locus ceruleus, and/or prefrontal cortex, which we believe are involved with the pathophysiology of multiple different CNS disorders.
+We believe each of our pherine product candidates has the potential to be a differentiated therapy for one or more CNS disorders, including social anxiety disorder (fasedienol), major depressive disorder (itruvone), cognitive impairment caused by mental fatigue (PH15), vasomotor syndrome (hot flashes) due to menopause, premenstrual dysphoric disorder and migraine headaches (PH80) and wasting syndrome and appetite stimulation (cachexia) (PH284), all without requiring apparent systemic absorption, binding to classic abuse liability receptors or other neurons in the brain or steroidal hormone receptors.

-Fasedienol Nasal Spray for Social Anxiety Disorder
+Fasedienol Nasal Spray for Social Anxiety Disorder (SAD)

-Fasedienol (PH94B) is a synthetic investigational pherine nasal spray from the androstane family in Phase 3 clinical development for the treatment of adults with social anxiety disorder (SAD).
+Fasedienol (PH94B) is a synthetic investigational pherine nasal spray from the androstane family in Phase 3 clinical development for the acute treatment of anxiety for adults with SAD.
 When administered intranasally in microgram doses, fasedienol activates receptors of peripheral nasal chemosensory neurons connected to subsets of neurons in the olfactory bulbs that, in turn, connect to neurons in the limbic amygdala involved in the pathophysiology of SAD, and potentially other anxiety and mood disorders.
 Fasedienol is pharmacologically active without requiring apparent systemic absorption or direct activity on neurons in the brain to achieve its rapid-onset and short duration of anxiolytic effects.
 We believe fasedienol has the potential to achieve these effects with significantly reduced risks of side effects and other safety concerns, such as potential drug-drug interactions, abuse, misuse and addiction, associated with certain other systemic pharmaceuticals that act directly on neurons in the brain and are sometimes prescribed for anxiety disorders.

-The FDA has granted Fast Track designation for the development of fasedienol as a potential treatment for SAD.
+The U.S. Food and Drug Administration (the FDA) has granted Fast Track designation for the development of fasedienol as a potential treatment for SAD.

-PALISADE Phase 3 Program
+Fasedienol PALISADE Phase 3 Program